Home - Connect to Support

 As a carer you are entitled to an assessment of your needs, separate from the person you care for.
 You do not need to be living with the person you care for to receive this assessment.
 You can complete a carers self-assessment form online to help you to think about the things that are working well for you, and to help you identify areas that can be improved.

 If you are thinking of asking for a carer’s assessment, you may find it useful to fill in a carer’s self-assessment first.
-You don’t have to complete a self-assessment before contacting West Sussex County Council, but it can help you think about your situation.
+You don’t have to complete a self-assessment before contacting the Council's Trusted Assessor Carers Support West Sussex, but it can help you think about your situation.

 Support for voluntary or paid employment